manuelsteiner/inkdrop-todoist-sync/README.md

 The screenshot shows the following UI features.

 * Top: Native operating system notification for automatic synchronisation status (end).
-* Botton right: Inkdrop notifications for the synchronisation status (start, end).
+* Bottom right: Inkdrop notifications for the synchronisation status (start, end).
 * Bottom left: Synchronisation status while a synchronisation is in progress (green -> end status).

 ## Important Note
 Todoist Sync will only operate on data which is present at the synchronisation source and missing at the target.
 This means the only operations carried out are the creation of Inkdrop notebooks, notes and tags as well as Todoist projects, sections, tasks, comments and labels.
 Since Inkdrop and Todoist contain information that is potentially important and valuable to their users, Todoist Sync will **NEVER** delete or alter any existing data.
 The principle of how elements are synchronised is as follows.

 * An Inkdrop notebook or Todoist project will be created if no corresponding element based on the name can be found at the same tree level with the same parent structure
-* An Inkdrop note or Todoist task will be created if no corresponding element can be found with the same title/name (taking the parent hierachy into account, depending on the settings)
+* An Inkdrop note or Todoist task will be created if no corresponding element can be found with the same title/name (taking the parent hierarchy into account, depending on the settings)
 * A Todoist section will be created if no corresponding project can be found for a leaf notebook based on the name, depending on the settings.
 * Inkdrop tags or Todoist labels will be created if no corresponding element with the same name can be found.